estuary/flow/site/docs/overview/README.md

 **Wondering if Flow is right for you?**

-If you're unsure if Flow is the right solution for your data integration needs, you can read about the technical benefits and clear comparisons with similar systems, from an engineering perspective.
+If you're unsure if Flow is the right solution for your data integration needs, you can read about the technical benefits and clear comparisons with similar systems that may be familiar to you.

 * **[Who should use Flow?](overview/who-should-use-flow.md)**
 * **[Comparisons with other systems](overview/comparisons.md)**